 Platforms like Echo and Legion are useful for bootstrapping and distribution, but they do not enforce fair launch standards.
 Projects selling through these platforms may or may not follow best practices.
 Participants still need to evaluate each launch independently using the criteria in this handbook.

-XVIII.
+XIX.
 Glossary

 Definitions of key terms used throughout this handbook.